-Derek focuses his practice on corporate law with an emphasis on mergers and acquisitions and assisting emerging growth technology companies.
+Derek focuses his practice on corporate governance and strategic planning with an emphasis on labor and employment and executive compensation decisions.

 During law school, Derek participated in Cozen O'Connor's 2018 summer associate program.
 He assisted in a variety of projects related to corporate, real estate, and labor and employment law.
 Derek also worked for one of Pittsburgh’s legal technology startups that applies artificial intelligence and natural language processing to certain legal tasks with the goal of helping attorneys be more efficient.

 Prior to entering law school, Derek worked in public education in the Lake and Peninsula School District in rural Alaska where he held roles as principal, head teacher, and teacher.
 While head teacher, Derek served as teacher union president and was responsible for negotiating a three-year agreement between the teacher's union and the district administration.
 Given his interest in technology, Derek served as co-chair of the district’s technology committee and created technology-based enrichment programs focused on robotics and computer programming.